-For their own protection staff or other visitors to school should never use a personal device (mobile phone, digital camera or digital video recorder) to take photographs or audio of pupils.
+For their own protection staff or other visitors to school should never use a personal device (mobile phone, digital camera, smart watch or digital video recorder etc) that can capture and share images or audio clips of pupils.

-School mobile phones or similar devices with communications facilities used for curriculum activities are set up appropriately for the activity.
-Pupils are taught to use them responsibly.
+School mobile phones, ipads or similar devices with communications facilities used for curriculum activities are set up appropriately for the activity.
+Pupils are taught to use them responsibly. (see mobile phone policy)